mkuzak/Top10FAIR/_episodes/02-biodiversity.md

 To make data findable, It has to be uniquely and persistently stored with an identifier.

 - A DOI- Digital object identifier is a unique, case-insensitive, alphanumeric character sequence and can be very helpful for this purpose.
 You can reach the identified digital object by using the DOI as a URL.
-Just fill in the DOI in the adress bar (e. g.  https://doi.org/10.1109/5.771073).
+Just fill in the DOI in the address bar (e. g.  https://doi.org/10.1109/5.771073).

     https://www.ands.org.au/__data/assets/pdf_file/0006/715155/Digital-Object-Identifiers.pdf